 - Overwrite the free disk space.

-- Overwrite the whole drive (including the OS and all data).
+- Overwrite the whole drive (including the operating system and all data).

 - Mechanically destroy or degauss the drive.

 - Destroy data on backups, ISPs, online accounts, etc.

 However, in practice things become more complicated.